whitty/upbuild.rs/README.md

    Multiple definitions would add multiple - loaded in definition order.

+   `.upbuild.env` is loaded by default if no `@env` stanza in header - unless `--ub-no-env` is specified, to disable the default handling.
+   `@env` stanzas are still honoured.

 2. If defined in the global section its set before all runs and applies globally.
 3. If defined in a command section it only applies for that command